 As noted previously, an existing 400 mm diameter watermain encased in concrete crosses the channel and will be replaced with a 400 mm diameter PVC watermain enclosed in a 900 mm steel liner near the upstream extent.
-The proposed watermain crosses beneath a pool, with a depth of cover of approximately 1.5 m.
-To prevent downcutting, the pool is proposed to be lined with hydraulically sized stone.
-Where the existing watermain crosses near the channel surface, a riffle is proposed.
-The riffle stone in this location will be hydraulically sized to limit entrainment at the range of flows expected, for long-term stability.
+Where the watermain will cross the channel, it will be 2.5 m below the proposed channel invert.
+To further limit potential impacts from excessive scour, the channel will be lined with hydraulically-sized stone.

-7.2.4 Bioengineering Treatments and Habitat Features
+7.2.5 Bioengineering Treatments and Habitat Features